 - We successfully capture the highest high and lowest low of the trading period on the chart.

 Expanding the codeOnce you are comfortable with the code base and how the indicator operates, you may wish to expand upon it.
 One obvious addition to make would be inputs for the

+quick_rightvariables so that you can tune the indicator according to your own taste.
 Other users may wish to add more lines or perhaps swings from other time-frames.
 How far you take this, is up to you.
 I just hope the base code provides a good enough example for readers to build upon!